 Sexual Orientation and Gender Identity in International Law: Human Rights and Beyond

-This summer school focuses on the emergence of sexual orientation, gender identity (SOGI) and intersex issues in different areas of international law, such as human rights law, refugee law and international criminal law.
-The fifth edition will take place in 2022 (dates: 27 July to 5 August).
+This summer school focuses on the emergence of sexual orientation, gender identity (SOGI) and intersex issues in different areas of international law, such as human rights law, refugee law, international economic law, and international criminal law.
+Further information for this summer course will be available in January 2025

 Special attention will be given to important precedent-setting cases that have helped to achieve some international protection against homophobia and transphobia.
-Themes include: global and regional human rights mechanisms, recognition of diverse sexual orientations and gender identities in refugee law, protection for women and LGBTQI+ persons in international criminal law.
+Themes include: global and regional human rights mechanisms, recognition of diverse sexual orientations and gender identities in refugee law, protection for women and LGBTQI+ persons in international criminal law, and the role of international and non-governmental organisations.

 Why this course?

-This summer school offers a unique opportunity to learn from established academics from Leiden University, as well as from world-renowned legal experts from elsewhere, many of whom have been involved in strategic litigation that has helped to achieve international protection and recognition for LGBTQI+ individuals and expressions.
+This summer school offers a unique opportunity to learn from established academics from Leiden University, as well as from world-renowned legal experts from elsewhere, many of whom have been involved in strategic litigation that has helped to achieve international protection and recognition for LGBTQI+ individuals and expressions (most speakers are already mentioned in the draft programme, see weblink).
 Leiden University's Grotius Centre for International Legal Studies in The Hague is home to the world's only university chair in Comparative Sexual Orientation Law.
-The chair is currently helf by Professor Kees Waaldijk, academic coordinator of this summer school.
+The chair is currently held by Professor Kees Waaldijk, academic coordinator of this summer school.

 The summer school provides a platform to network with fellow participants and speakers from all over the world.
 In each of the previous editions there were participants from at least five continents.
-And last but not least, this summer school allows you to discover two richly vibrant Dutch cities: The Hague and Amsterdam, coinciding with the annual Pride celebrations in the latter.
+And last but not least, this summer school allows you to discover three richly vibrant Dutch cities: The Hague (“the International City of Peace and Justice”), Leiden (the main seat of Leiden University), and Amsterdam (where the annual Queer & Pride events are taking place around the dates of this summer school).